renzodupont/tic-tac-toe-with-react-mitlab-2021/README.md

 # Future improvements

-- Enable you to play with the computer instead of with someone else
+- Enable you to play with the computer apart from with someone else

 # Contact info